JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Other updates

-* Docker images of the TeamCity Windows agents are now based on version 1909 instead of 1809.
-Currently, Windows agents are published for versions 1903 and 1909.
 * Since version 2020.1, TeamCity agent Docker images with the `latest` tag run under a non-root user.
 As it is not possible to launch Docker on these images, preinstalled Docker has been removed since version 2020.2.
 To be able to run Docker, download the `teamcity-agent` image with the `{TEAMCITY_VERSION}-linux-sudo` tag instead.
 More information is available in our [Docker Hub documentation](https://hub.docker.com/r/jetbrains/teamcity-agent/).
 * [Email Notifier](notifications.md#Email+Notifier) now uses the same versions of the TLS protocol as supported by the current TeamCity server's JVM.